smalldb/smalldb-rest/README.md

   1. Use `composer install` to install all libraries.
   2. Create `api-v1.php` and `api-v1-diagram.php` as in examples.
   3. Create state machine definitions in `statemachine` directory -- see libsmalldb documentation for details.
+  4. Before use in production environment change the `auth.class` option to something less permissive. -- The `config.json.php` contains option to allow everything.
+The default is to use `CookieAuth` class, but that requires some configuration.

 API Usage
 ---------